What is a LUCID DREAM?

 The experiences of Stephen and Charlie reflect the view here at MY DREAM LIFE that learning the principles and practice of dream exploration cultivates extraordinary depth of self-awareness and wisdom.
 That investment is a solid foundation for lucid dreaming exploration.
 To check out MY DREAM LIFE online dream group opportunities: DREAM CIRCLES

-CELEBRATE LUCID DREAMING DAY WITH MY DREAM LIFE
+CELEBRATE LUCID DREAMING DAY WITH US

 In 1980 Stephen LaBerge, featured in this blog’s video clip, convinced the scientific community that lucid dreaming is possible with his publication of results of a study on lucid dreaming while at Stanford.
 But it was actually April 12, 1975 that lucid dreamer Keith Hearne first signaled he was dreaming which scientifically validated that a person can know they are dreaming while in the dream.
 So APRIL 12 IS LUCID DREAMING DAY!